dotlang/language/README.md

 - If function wants to return a var and use shortcut:
 `func process(val x:int) -> var:int x+1`
 `func process(val x:int) -> var x+1`
-- When you pass var or val to a function, the reference is being sent and compiler makes sure vals are not changed.
-- when a function returns var/val it returns a reference to a locally allocated data.
 - A function can state it's output var/val. if qualifier is missing, function can return either var or val but caller can only assign the result to a val (unless it is making a copy).
 But if output is marked with `val`, function can only return a val.
 - So missing qualifier: either var or val can be used by sender but receiver should assume val.
 - function inputs should have val/var modifier so it won't be ambiguous whether something is potential for shared mutable state.
 If input modifier is missing, it is assumed to be var or val.